 For the 13th consecutive year, gift cards are the most frequently requested item on a holiday wish list, according to the National Retail Federation.
 Three-fifths (59%) of Americans are asking for them this year – the largest response.

-Here are eight tips to make sure you get the most out of gift cards while shopping for them...
+Here are some tips to make sure you get the most out of gift cards while shopping for them…

-Don’t throw them in the back of the kitchen or office desk drawer to collect dust.
+Please don’t throw them in the back of the kitchen or office desk drawer to collect dust.
 Research shows that Americans leave $45 billion worth of gift card balances unused.
+If the card is generic like a visa card an expiration date must be printed on the card.
 Those cards can expire over time, so don’t waste a friend or family member’s money.

 “Consumers need to be on the lookout for gift cards that appear to be ‘open’ or out of their original package,” says Christine Sauers from BBB Delaware.